Administration

 Deactivating a license:

 Click Deactivate to remove the license key and revert to the Free plan.
+Your existing courses, modules, custom templates, memory scopes, and other Pro data remain stored in the database and become accessible again after re-upgrading.
 This frees up the activation slot so the key can be used on another site.

 License keys are encrypted at rest using AES-256, the same way API keys are stored.